 - Treating food as fuel, not a reward

-- The dangers of dieting or eating to handle her emotions
+- The dangers of dieting or eating to handle their emotions

-- What she sees in magazines, on TV, or online
+- What they see in magazines, on TV, or online

 If you notice signs of an eating disorder, talk to your daughter.
-Make an appointment with her doctor for a check-up.
+Make an appointment with their doctor for a check-up.